-26. In 2016, California voters passed Proposition 64, which legalized recreational marijuana use in the state.
+30. In 2016, California voters passed Proposition 64, which legalized recreational marijuana use in the state.
 In June 2017, the California Legislature passed the Medicinal and Adult-Use Cannabis Regulation and Safety Act, which set up a framework for commercial cannabis regulation in the state.
 However, the use, possession, and sale of cannabis has been and remains a federal crime.
 The United States Drug Enforcement Administration classifies marijuana as a Schedule I controlled substance, which is defined as a drug with no currently accepted medical use and a high potential for abuse.
 The cultivation and sale of marijuana is a federal felony offense that carries a potential criminal sentence of life imprisonment.

-- 27. In Fall 2018, two entrepreneurs-Gabriel Borden and Ari Steigler-sought to capitalize on California's newfound commercial cannabis industry.
-To that end, Mr. Borden and Mr. Steigler convinced Defendant Bosov, through Defendants Alltech Group and Goldhawk Investments Ltd., to invest in the company that would later become known as the Genius Fund Group. - 28.
+- 31. In Fall 2018, two entrepreneurs-Gabriel Borden and Ari Steigler-sought to capitalize on California's newfound commercial cannabis industry.
+To that end, Mr. Borden and Mr. Steigler convinced Defendant Bosov, through Defendants Alltech Group and Goldhawk Investments Ltd., to invest in the company that would later become known as the Genius Fund Group. - 32.
 Defendant Bosov, a Russian oligarch, is among the wealthiest businessmen in Russia; according to Forbes, Defendant Bosov's estimated net worth is approximately \$1.1 billion.
-Upon information and belief, Defendant Bosov owns a controlling interest in several multi-national companies, including Sibanthracite Group, Defendant Alltech Group, and Defendant Goldhawk Investments Ltd. Defendant Bosov used Defendants Alltech Group and Goldhawk Investments Ltd. as one of many means by which to hide his involvement in a business that was violating and continues to violate Title 21 of the United States Code. - 29.
+Upon information and belief, Defendant Bosov owns a controlling interest in several multi-national companies, including Sibanthracite Group, Defendant Alltech Group, and Defendant Goldhawk Investments Ltd. Defendant Bosov used Defendants Alltech Group and Goldhawk Investments Ltd. as one of many means by which to hide his involvement in a business that was violating and continues to violate Title 21 of the United States Code. - 33.
 Upon information and belief, Defendant Bosov has been a target of multiple United States government investigations and has been interviewed at least three times by the State Department and the FBI.
 This includes a multi-hour interview with federal agents in Rome, Italy, in Fall 2019.
-In April 2019, the United States government rescinded the visas of both Defendant Bosov and his wife and has since refused to either issue either of them new visas or otherwise grant them entry into the United States. - 30.
+In April 2019, the United States government rescinded the visas of both Defendant Bosov and his wife and has since refused to either issue either of them new visas or otherwise grant them entry into the United States. - 34.
 Far from being a passive investor in the Genius Fund Group, Defendant Bosov insisted on exerting complete control over all aspects of the Genius Fund Group's cannabis business.
 Between Fall 2018 until approximately May 2019, Defendant Bosov lived in the United States and ran the company's day-to-day operations.
 During that time, Defendant Bosov also bought a \$30-million residential property for himself in Beverly Hills, California, through a limited liability company.
-Even after Defendant Bosov departed the United States due to the federal government's denial and/or revocation of his visa, he continued to invest in the company and exert full control over all major company decisions.
-Indeed, Defendant Bosov was a signatory to multiple commercial state cannabis licenses that were issued to the Genius Fund Group to process and sell commercial cannabis in California.
+Even after Defendant Bosov departed the United States due to

-28 || pu
+28 | pu